Sbyspaceopera/atypic/README.md

 # Atypic - A WordPress theme (bêta)

-This theme intended to be an all-in-one plugin-free theme at terms.
-It is basically designed for my own personal blog but feel free to use it or fork it as it is under [GNU General Public License v2](http://www.gnu.org/licenses/gpl-2.0.html)
+This theme is basically designed for my own personal blog but feel free to use it or fork it as it is under [GNU General Public License v2](http://www.gnu.org/licenses/gpl-2.0.html)

 ## Local Development